 Augmented reality provides far more possibilities when used on mobile devices than in web versions on the desktop.
-Therefore, the growth of sales through mobile devices stimulates the development of AR in e-commerce.
+Therefore, the growth of sales through mobile devices stimulates the development of augmented reality in e-commerce.

 In digital retail, the focus shifts to selling through smartphones.
 According to PwC’s Global Consumer Insights Survey, the share of online sales through mobile phones has grown from 7% in 2013 to 17% in 2018.
 While desktop-based sales share decreased from 27% to 20% during this period.

 - The emergence of accessible augmented reality frameworks, in particular, ARKit.

 One of the greatest drives for the extensive use of augmented reality in retail was the release of ARKit in June 2017.
 Apple’s ARKit is a framework that allows developers to create various augmented reality applications for iOS easily.